Risingson/eveeyedocs/docs/map/chain-mapping.md

  - Either enter the wormhole code or at unknown incomings the destination security or class.
 "T" stands for Thera and "P" for Pochven.

 #### Wormhole removal
  - Wormhole connections get removed after 48h latest.
+ - If you have set the wormhole code the removal will adopt that wormhole's expiration.
+ - If you set a wormhole "End of Life" the timer will be set to 4 hours.
-You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.
+ - You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.

  - When pasting wormhole signatures connections to "Unknown Systems" will get created